siteknower/crystisAngular/README.md

    npm install
    **npm install crystis**

+If you have any dependency conflicts, you may use: npm install crystis --force or npm install crystis --legacy-peer-deps

 Setting Up crystis in a New Angular Project
 -------------------------------------------
 1. Add the following to your app.config.ts: